habibaesam13/ATC_01120515296/README.md

 ### Additional Features

 * **Event Categories:** Admin can create, update, or delete categories for events.
 Categories are seeded into the database for easy management.
+* **User Dashboard:** User can view his info and booked events details , he also able to unbooked event.
 * **Ticket Management:**

   * Admin can assign tickets to events.